FAQs

 • Irritable bowel syndrome

-Participants should consult with their NDIS Planner or Local Area Coordinator (LAC) to ensure meal preparation and delivery supports are appropriately included in their plan.
+For eligible participants, the NDIS covers 70% of meal preparation and delivery costs.
+The remaining 30% (covering food and administration costs) is the participant’s responsibility and is payable out-of-pocket.
+Participants should consult with their NDIS Planner or Local Area Coordinator (LAC) to ensure that meal preparation and delivery supports are adequately included in their plan.

-For those with Plan Managed funding, you may use either a registered or non-registered meal supplier.
-If the supplier accepts payments from Plan Managers, they should send invoices to paymyinvoice@enabled4life.com.au , clearly itemising the 30% participant cost and 70% NDIA cost.
-Some suppliers may issue two invoices: one for the participant covering the 30% cost and another for the Plan Manager covering the 70% NDIA cost.
+Participants with Plan Managed funding may use either a registered or non-registered meal supplier.
+If the supplier accepts payments from Plan Managers, invoices should be sent to paymyinvoice@enabled4life.com.au clearly indicating both the participant’s 30% share and the NDIA’s 70% share.
+Some suppliers may issue separate invoices: one for the participant’s 30% cost and another for the Plan Manager’s 70% NDIA cost.

-Please note that we do not authorise any supplier to establish Enabled4Life as a debtor or parent account holder in their financial systems.
+Please note: Enabled4Life does not authorise suppliers to establish us as a debtor or parent account holder in their financial systems.

-If the supplier requires payment upfront, the participant must pay the full amount initially and then submit a reimbursement claim with a valid tax invoice showing a balance of $0.00 and itemising both the 30% participant and 70% NDIA costs.
+For suppliers that require upfront payment, participants must pay the full amount initially and submit a reimbursement claim with a valid tax invoice that shows a $0.00 balance, detailing both the 30% participant contribution and 70% NDIA cost.

 What type of assessments will NDIS fund?